0xSilvermist/0xSilvermist/README.md

 You can find me on Twitter [@0xSilvermist](https://twitter.com/0xSilvermist) or Discord @0xsilvermist

 ## Audit Contests
-Here are the contests I've participated in and my placements:
+Here are some of the contests I've participated in and my placements:
 ### Solidity
 | Contest | Platform | Place | My findings |
 | :---:   | :---:    | :---:  | :---: |